paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-001-general.md

   (B) the Secretary of the Navy, with respect to matters concerning the Navy or the Marine Corps;

-  (C) the Secretary of the Air Force, with respect to matters concerning the Air Force;
+  (C) the Secretary of the Air Force, with respect to matters concerning the Air Force or the Space Force;

   (D) the Secretary of Homeland Security, with respect to matters concerning the Coast Guard;